Curtains are an essential element in interior design and can enhance the overall aesthetic appeal of a room.

 2. Double Panel Curtains

 Panel pair curtains consist of two separate curtain panels.
 This type of curtain is popular in classic and temporary styles.
+By using a panel pair curtain, you place a curtain on either side of the window.

 To close these curtains, you have to pull each curtain panel together.
 Panel pair curtains are tied back to create a symmetrical look for your window.

-3. Valance Type of Curtains
+3. Valance Curtains

 These short curtains normally hang on the top of the curtains.
 Valance is an optional ornamental addition to the window.

 Moreover, it is such a nice way to create a finished look.
 You can either provide a panel curtain and valance set or shop for it separately.
+The valance-type curtains can be utilized without curtains if your windows already employ blinds.

 In case you don’t like full curtains, valance is a good and preferable look-wise.
 It will bring a gorgeous flair to the window.